zulip/zulip-gci/tasks/interactive-bots.md

  - your terminal window with the bot running, including the command you used to run the bot and the output with the bot description
- - messages sent to the bot in the `devel` and `social` streams
+ - messages sent by you to the bot in the `devel` and `social` streams
- - messages sent by the bot in the followup stream
+ - messages sent by the bot in the `followup` stream
  - any other screenshots you find relevant

 Add the screenshots to `interactive-bots/followup/<username>/`.
-Make sure your filenames include no white spaces or underscores, use dashes (`-`) as connectors.
+Make sure your filenames do not have white-spaces.
+Instead, use dashes (`-`).

 * Note down any places you got stuck, problems or errors you ran into while doing this setup process.
 Add your notes as a `notes.md` file to